 There are lots of good wedding photographers in the UK market place and you don’t have to invest a fortune to get good wedding images.
-Look through my portfolio (client galleries) and see complete weddings, don’t just look at the cherry picked images on a photographers website, view a whole wedding.
-From the getting ready in the morning, the detail shots of the dress, shoes, Bocquet, jewelry and all the fine details never remembered, walking down the aisle with dad, the tear of love in mum’s face, the nervousness of the groom constantly looking around.
-The detail of the ring slipping on to the wedding finger, the over the shoulder shot of the bride looking into her new husbands eyes for the first time.
-Then the kiss and the applause from all the family, friends and guests. its the little details that know one ever sees or remembers that make people smile when hey look back on their wedding day.
+Look through my portfolio (client galleries) and see complete weddings, don’t just look at the cherry-picked images on a photographers website, view a whole wedding.
+From the getting ready in the morning, the detail shots of the dress, shoes, Bocquet, jewellery, and all the fine details never remembered, walking down the aisle with dad, the tear of love in mum’s face, the nervousness of the groom constantly looking around.
+The detail of the ring slipping onto the wedding finger, the over the shoulder shot of the bride looking into her new husband’s eyes for the first time.
+Then the kiss and the applause from all the family, friends and guests. it’s the little details that no one ever sees or remembers that make people smile when they look back on their wedding day.